Pakistan Reports 736 New COVID-19 Cases - Newsweek Pakistan

 Sindh

-Confirmed cases of the novel coronavirus in Sindh on Thursday rose by 293 to 142,641 after conducting 7,843 tests.
-The province reported 3 deaths, raising toll to 2,590, while its recoveries rose by 265 to 135,759.
-Overall, the province now has 4,292 active cases of the novel coronavirus.
+Confirmed cases of the novel coronavirus in Sindh on Friday rose by 276 to 142,917 after conducting 6,551 tests.
+The province reported 1 death, raising toll to 2,591, while its recoveries rose by 343 to 136,102.
+Overall, the province now has 4,224 active cases of the novel coronavirus.

 Khyber-Pakhtunkhwa